-Ofcom’s annual Connected Nations report into the state of the UK’s telecoms and mobile networks did find there has been significant improvement in recent years allowing the digital “have-nots” to join the high-speed broadband revolution – credit to Major Network Operators (MNOs) for investing in their infrastructure.
+Ofcom’s annual Connected Nations report into the state of the UK’s telecoms and mobile networks did find there has been a significant improvement in recent years allowing the digital “have-nots” to join the high-speed broadband revolution – credit to Major Network Operators (MNOs) for investing in their infrastructure.

 Ofcom painted a mixed picture of the progress on the 4G mobile phone coverage.
 On one hand, the proportion of premises that can now receive a 4G mobile signal indoors from all four networks – EE, Vodafone, O2 and Three – has risen from 28% to 72%, however, availability of 4G coverage geographically across the UK overall remains low.
-Many people in rural areas, as well as those travelling by car and train, continue to suffer from poor mobile signals.
+Many people in rural areas, as well as those traveling by car and train, continue to suffer from poor mobile signals.
 Total geographic 4G coverage, where the signal is available from all four operators, is still only available across just over 40% of the UK.
 (This is, at least, up from the 8% recorded in 2015, so there has been evidence of investment.)

 Unger said, “We’re challenging mobile operators to go beyond built-up areas and provide coverage across the UK’s countryside and transport networks.”

 Are you a residential developer with unhappy customers on your phase?
 Get in touch for information concerning broadband solutions.
 No matter your situation, we will try our best to tailor our solution to you with the help of our innovative technology team.
-Get in touch at https://ukconnect.com/contact-us/
+Get in touch at http://ukconnect.com/contact-us/